Introduction to Residual Limb Pain

 You can help your care team diagnose the problem by keeping a brief "pain journal."
 Note what you were doing at the time of the pain, its location and severity, and how long it lasted (you might find it most convenient to record these via your voice onto your phone to transcribe later).
 While focusing on pain long-term doesn’t help, it may be initially necessary to figure out how to combat it.

 Once you have a diagnosis, you can work with your care team to determine the best treatment options.
 Your doctor may prescribe medications or a surgical procedure.
 Your prosthetist may be able to work with you to find a comfortable fit for your prosthetic device – at Arm Dynamics, we have quite a bit of experience helping individuals find a more comfortable fit after they were initially fit elsewhere.
 An upper extremity therapy specialist can evaluate you to see what physical treatments and/or education may work best.
+Those treatments may include Graded Motor Imagery, which can involve both visualization and mirror therapy.

 At Arm Dynamics, we use both traditional approaches and tools that we have created in-house over the years to optimize each individual’s prosthetic therapy rehabilitation.
 Traditional therapeutic approaches to pain management include desensitization methods, select exercises, various modalities (heat, ice, electrical stimulation, etc.) and massage.
 Our in-house tool is called The Comprehensive Arm Prosthesis and Rehabilitation Outcomes Questionnaire (CAPROQ) that, among other things, assesses pain and numbness to help guide your prosthetic rehabilitation.